varshitavp21/CrownAssignment/README.md

 I have used my local server sqk machine to connect to the server , In the Angular also , I have used the local api links for the API integration perpose.

+Employee - contains the Backend code
+EmployeeAngular - contains the Frontend code .

 Sql Scehma and tables ans sps